-Majors Division (11-12 years old) EXPLANATION OF LEAGUE
+Majors League (11-12 years old)

 - Little League International rules

-- USA Baseball certified bats only
+- USABaseball certified bats only

-- Coaches will provide game balls to umpire (Distributed by AJAA at beginning of season)
+- · Coaches will provide game balls to umpire (Distributed by AYS at beginning of season)

 - Drop 3rd Strike enforced

 - Infield Fly Rule

-- 9 defensive players on the field
+- · 9 defensive players on the field

 - Must bat entire line up

-- If more than 9 on a team a player must not sit for more than 3 consecutive defensive outs
+- If more than 9 on a team, a player must not sit for more than 3 consecutive defensive outs and

+everyone else on the team must sit for 3 outs before a player can sit again. the exception being

+a starting pitcher in their 4th + inning or relief pitcher in their 2nd + inning on the mound doesn't

+have to come out of the game, but they can not move to another position until they sit for 3

+consecutive outs.
+No player may sit for more than 2 innings in a game that is 8 innings or less.

 - 6 inning games, time limit will be no new inning after 1hr 45min and complete the inning

 - Regular season games may end in a tie.

 - 5 run max per inning except the 6th.
-6th inning is unlimited.
+6th inning and extra innings are unlimited runs

-- Daily Little League Pitching Guidelines
+- · Daily Little League Pitching Guidelines

-- 10 years old max 75 pitches a day
+- o 10 years old max 75 pitches a day

 - o 11 years old max 85 pitches a day

 - o 12 years old max 85 pitches a day

 - Standard Little League Pitching Rest Guidelines

 - 0-20 pitches = no Day Rest

 - o 21-35 pitches = 1 Day Rest

 - o 36-50 pitches = 2 Days Rest

 - o 51-65 pitches = 3 Days Rest

 - o 66+ pitches = 4 Days Rest

+- Other Pitching Rules & Guidelines

+- Any pitcher that reaches 40 pitches CAN NOT play the position of catcher for the remainder of the day.

+- Any player that has played 4 or more innings at the position of catcher is NOT ELIGIBLE to pitch on that calendar day.

+- Any player that has played the position of catcher for 3 innings or less, moves to the pitcher position, and delivers 21 pitches or more in the same day, may NOT return to the catcher position that calendar day

+- A player may not pitch in more than 1 game per day.

+- Games will be played on 46 X 60 Field, preferably Field 11 & possibly Field 8

-Jr/Sr Division (13-16 years old) EXPLANATION OF LEAGUE
+Jr/Sr League (13-16 years old)